arainho/apisec-toolbox/README.md

 - linux os utilities installed as root
 - tools and utilities installed as appuser (normal user with sudo)

-The [`drafts/Dockerfile.root`](drafts/Dockerfile.root) is a different version of api-security-toolbox with all tools installed as root.
-Please note that the docker images (Dockerfile, Dockerfile.multistage) are in alpha stage.

 ## 3. run the api-security-toolbox
 ```bash
 docker run -it --rm arainho/api-security-toolbox /bin/bash